Margravine (or Hammersmith) Cemetery is one of the borough's most important public open spaces.

 Many people access the cemetery on their way to the local tube station (Barons Court) or hospital (Charing Cross).

-For information about the cemetery including opening hours and a detailed map of the cemetery please go to Cemeteries in Hammersmith and Fulham
+For information about the cemetery including opening hours and a detailed map of the cemetery please go to Margravine cemetery (cemeteries and burials).

 Nearest tube: Barons Court (District and Piccadilly)

 From Barons Court tube station, head west on Margravine Gardens - the entrance to the cemetery is on your left.

 The cemetery was opened in 1868 and laid out by local architect George Saunders who designed the modest Gothic style lodges and two chapels in the Gothic style.
 Only one chapel of rest survives, the other was demolished in 1939.